Region: Italy, Apulia

 Difficulty: Labor Intensive

-Zambitta are sausages from Apulia made with fatty beef or veal and lamb meat.
+Zambitta are sausages from the province of Bari in Apulia made with fatty beef or veal and lamb meat.
 In this grill preparation the sausage is formed in one long link that is coiled and secured with long metal skewers and grilled.
 If the meat you use is very lean you must add about 2 pounds of mixed beef and lamb fat.

 This recipe yields 6 pounds of sausage.
 For 4 to 6 servings, set aside 2 pounds of sausage.
 Divide the remaining sausage into 2 large zipper plastic freezer bags for future use.